albertkuo/albertR/README.md

 # albertR
-R package for a grab bag of useful custom functions I've written.
+A grab bag of useful custom functions I've written.
+Feel free to install the package with `devtools::install_github("albertkuo/albertR")`.

 List of functions (sorted alphabetically):